thatrobotguy/ABB_IRB_1600_Setup/README.md

 http://moveit.ros.org/install/source/

-Make sure that you go to the bottom of the page and notice the phrase
+Make sure that you go to the bottom of the page and use the build from source instructions that uses the `ROS_DISTRO` environment variable.

-rosdistro

-This is Kinetic for this installation.

 As a reminder, this is the link to the main website for the MoveIt libraries:

 https://moveit.ros.org/